muffintime77/muffin/README.md

 WARNING

-for the script to work, you need a VPN or PROXY, in the case of a spruce, the server is located on the territory of the Russian Federation
+this script does not work without vpn or proxy. in case of purchasing or installing a proxy on a host, make sure that the proxy servers are not located in Russia. otherwise, the bot may not work correctly